 Cohen was awarded her second Entrepreneurial Grant from the New England Conservatory Entrepreneurial Musicianship Department to develop a series of 30+ short educational videos about art and music for her multimedia website and concert companion Beyond the Notes (beyondthenotes.org), which accompanied the Parrish Art Museum concert, the Peabody Essex Museum concert, and a full-length recital of Cohen's "Music Inspired by Art" at New England Conservatory in November 2011.
 She was previously awarded an Entrepreneurial Grant in summer 2010 to create documentary-meets-music-video inspired by the paintings of Georgia O'Keeffe, The Faraway Nearby: Georgia O'Keeffe and the New Mexico Landscape, which received its premiere in November 2010 and has been viewed several thousand times on YouTube.
 Cohen's forthcoming multimedia project Explore John Muir's Yosemite, set to launch in spring 2014, was awarded the Research/Creative Project Award Challenge Grant from New York University's Steinhardt School of Culture, Education, and Human Development.

-As a recipient of the Jack Kent Cooke Foundation's Graduate Arts Award, the nation's most generous independent scholarship for graduate studies in the arts, Cohen is pursuing a Master of Music at New York University, where she was named 2013-14 Composer-in-Residence by the NYU Symphony, which commissioned and premiered her tone poem Point Reyes from Chimney Rock at the Skirball Center on March 3, 2014.
-Cohen currently studies with Grammy Award-winning librettist and composer Herschel Garfein and has pursued additional studies with Missy Mazzoli and Bang on a Can co-founder Julia Wolfe.
-Cohen has received premieres from the NYU Symphony, NYU Percussion Ensemble, and NYU Contemporary Music Ensemble during the 2013-14 season, and will present a workshop performance her one-act monodrama The Coming of Spring, inspired by the writings and paintings of Charles E. Burchfield, on her graduating recital on April 29, 2014.
+As a recipient of the Jack Kent Cooke Foundation's Graduate Arts Award, the nation's most generous independent scholarship for graduate studies in the arts, Cohen recently completed a Master of Music at New York University, where she was named 2013-14 Composer-in-Residence by the NYU Symphony, which commissioned and premiered her tone poem Point Reyes from Chimney Rock at the Skirball Center on March 3, 2014.
+At NYU, Cohen studied with Grammy Award-winning librettist and composer Herschel Garfein and pursued additional studies with Missy Mazzoli and Bang on a Can co-founder Julia Wolfe.
+Cohen received premieres from the NYU Symphony, NYU Percussion Ensemble, and NYU Contemporary Music Ensemble during the 2013-14 season, and presented a workshop performance her one-act monodrama The Coming of Spring, inspired by the writings and paintings of Charles E. Burchfield, on her graduating recital on April 29, 2014.